fuzzylabs/vertex-edge/README.md

 # Vertex-Edge

+[comment]: <>(add the CirclCI widget)

-In this reference example we demonstrate MLOps on Google Cloud Platform with Vertex.
+In this reference example we demonstrate MLOps on Google Cloud Platform using [Vertex](https://cloud.google.com/vertex-ai/docs/start).
 This represents what we at Fuzzy Labs consider to be _MLOps done right_.

 ## Motivation

-At the beginning of this project, we set out to address the following questions:
+With this project we set out to address the following questions:

 <!-- TODO: answers -->